U.S. Department of Education

-The College of Mount St. Joseph will send the IRS form 1098-T to all students by January 31st of each year.
+Mount St. Joseph University will send the IRS form 1098-T to all students by January 31st of each year.
 Students will be e-mailed once the forms become available and given one week to pick them up in the Fiscal Operations office.
 All forms not picked up in person will be mailed to student’s permanent address on file.

 The IRS website provides information about tax credits and deductions available for those paying and saving for higher education costs.
 The following links may be helpful in your planning:

 - Publication 970 is an overall explanation about the tax credits and deductions available.

 These links are not intended to be tax advice.
 Please contact your personal tax advisor, accountant or the IRS Office for additional information.

 Sponsored by the ACT, this site provides testing and financial aid information for students.
 Find more information on their website.

 ACE is the major coordinating body for all the nation's higher education institutions.
 They provide information on public policy as it relates to Colleges and Universities in the United States.
 Check out their website to find out more information.

 The National Endowment for Financial Education provides this valuable resource for students who want to learn more about budgeting and personal finance.
 Check out their website to learn more.

 Cincinnati Scholarship Foundation

 This organization creates, maintains and administers funds for the cultural and educational advancement of worthy and financially needy students from the Greater Cincinnati area.
 Find out more on their website.